 The 4C’s and the Appearance Based Choice of Diamond (ABCD)

 The 4C’s is well designed but rather professionally orientated classification system.
-When it comes to diamond choice, whether for engagement rings or as gift for any occasion, one is often engulfed by an ocean of controversial information which seems to grow in complicity as one learn more.
+When it comes to diamond choice, whether for engagement rings or as gift for any occasion, one is often engulfed by an ocean of controversial information which seems to grow in complicity as one learns more.
 First comes the 4Cs system and its implications on the price.
 Then as soon as one figures out what is all about, there comes the certificate origin, proportions, fluorescence and many more, each one claiming different degree of importance.

 At the average cost of two to three monthly salaries it is not difficult to see why the potential diamond buyer is determined to make the right decision.
 While the 4C’s is well designed classification system, my honest opinion is that the marketing efforts of the diamond merchants are often misleading, pushing the buyer to an unfavourable choice.

 Why would the merchant do this?
 The logical reason is the bigger profit related to more expensive merchandise on all trade levels, thus the interest to promote certain qualities in favour of others.
-I have about 20 years experience in designing and selling diamond jewellery, and dealing with the 4C’s.
+I have about 30 years of experience in designing and selling diamond jewellery, and dealing with the 4C’s.
 My opinion is based on that experience rather than on statistics or scientific research.
 I am trying to simplify the riddle of choosing the right diamond and separate the information that really matters from the one that doesn’t.

 From this point I want to separate the diamonds bought for investment purpose, and possible intention to sell over time for profit.
 Although you will be often assured that the diamond you are buying is of investment quality this is most of the time half truth.
 Diamonds which can generate considerable appreciation are classified as extremely rare and are also extremely expensive.
 They should be of top colour and clarity, and most important, over 2 preferably 3 carat in size.
 I have another article dedicated to investment diamonds for those who want to know more.
-For the purpose of this topic, it will be enough to say that if your diamond cost less than $50 000 it is unlikely to generate reasonable interest.
+For the purpose of this topic, it will be enough to say that if your diamond costs less than $50 000 it is unlikely to generate reasonable interest.

 With this in mind the only other purpose of a gem quality diamond is its beauty.
 Since the beauty of the diamond is in its appearance, choice focused on qualities that visibly contribute to the appearance should constitute favourable choice.
 The key word here is visible.
 The 4C’s segments, forming the diamond quality are making difference in its appearance, but while some are really evident others are completely undetectable for unaided eye.
 Addressing those segments in order of importance will certainly result in locating the best value for money choice.
 The 4C’s segments in order of importance appearance wise are: Cut, Carat, Colour and Clarity.